top of page

 • Joint accounts: Digital banks often provide the option to open joint accounts.
 This means the person we care for can have the independence of their own account and bank card, but we can have real-time visibility of their finances at the click of an app.
 This allows us to keep an eye on their spending habits.

-• Set spending limits: With a digital bank account, we can also set spending limits for the person we care for.
+• Spending limits: With a digital bank account, we can also set spending limits for the person we care for.
 This means they can avoid overspending and manage their own money effectively.
-We can also move the rest of their money into a ‘safe space’ so it’s not available to be spent, if the card gets stolen.
-(We can also ‘lock’ the card via our app, as soon as we know it is missing).
+We can also move the rest of their money into a ‘safe space’ so it’s not available to be spent.
+There are security features we can use if the card gets misplaced or stolen.
+We can also ‘lock’ the card via our app, as soon as we know it is missing.

-• Create pots: We can create ‘digital pots’ to categorise money in the account.
-Pots help us to allocate and organise funds.
+• Create pots: We can create ‘digital pots’ to save for specific purposes.
 For instance, we may want to move their bill money and grocery money into separate pots so we can see what’s left over.
 We could also create an emergency ‘buffer’ pot for any unforeseen costs.
-We can then set up recurring transfers to move money automatically each month.
+We can then schedule these transfers to move money automatically each month.
 Some banks also have a ‘round-up’ feature that rounds up transactions to the nearest pound and moves the leftover change into a savings pot.

 I love using the saving spaces [pots] in my Starling bank account.
 I have pots for all known expenditures such as groceries, hair cuts, bills, plus one for emergencies.
 I also have a small pot called ‘fun’ which makes me smile.
 It really helps me stay on top of things.